 What is the Command Prompt?

-Before graphical user interfaces and Windows, the most used operating system was DOS (Disk Operating System) - a text-based operating system, that allowed you to run programs by manually typing in commands.
+Before graphical user interfaces and Windows, the most used operating system was DOS (Disk Operating System) - a text-based operating system that allowed you to run programs by manually typing in commands.
 The launch of the Windows operating system simplified the whole computing experience by making it more visual.
 While DOS is no longer included in Windows operating systems since Windows ME (in 2000), we still have the Command Prompt application - the text command-line interpreter, analog of the command shell found in the old DOS operating system.

-The Command Prompt is generally preferred by power users and IT staff, who use it to run all kinds of commands, from basics to the more advanced networking commands and disk management commands.
-The Command Prompt is also helpful if you want to view system information and manage running processes, to fix issues with your PC's boot records, or even to repair missing or corrupt Windows files.
-In spite of its lack of popularity among average users, the app was updated and improved, and its Properties window comes with more customization options than you might think.
+It also helps you view system information, manage running processes, fix issues with your PC’s boot records, or even repair missing or corrupt Windows files.
+Although it’s not as popular among everyday users, this app has been updated and improved, and the Command Prompt Properties window comes with more customization options than you might think.

 How to access Command Prompt’s Properties